GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

  * Debugger PIN: 485-335-726
 ```

-Paste the URL http://127.0.0.1:5000 on your favourite browser to see the application.
+Paste the URL http://127.0.0.1:5000 on your favorite browser to see the application.

 ![Final Application](/images/databases/postgres_demo_project/final_app.png)

 ## Configure PostgreSQL Database

-Our Application is now functional, but before we can start populating our postgreSQL database, let us set up a few things.
+Our Application is now functional, but before we can start populating our PostgreSQL database, let us set up a few things.

 ### Step 1: Access PostgreSQL from PSQL

-PSQL is a terminal front-end tool used to access the postgreSQL database.
-If you have reviewed the lesson [Access PostgreSQL using `psql`](databases/access_postgresql/psql.md), this will be quite easily.
+PSQL is a terminal front-end tool used to access the PostgreSQL database.
+If you have reviewed the lesson [Access PostgreSQL using `psql`](databases/access_postgresql/psql.md), this will be quite easy.
 If not, I recommend that you start there.

-Log into postgreSQL as the postgres user by running this command in the terminal:
+Log into PostgreSQL as the Postgres user by running this command in the terminal:

 ```sql
 (venv)$ sudo -u postgres psql